-- 15.1 Subject to this clause, wage rates at Part B Table 1 Weekly Wage Rates (Table 1) for classifications listed in Table 1 will be adjusted as set out below: - i) From the First Full Pay Period commencing on or after 1 January 2022 an increase of 2.04%, and - (ii) From the First Full Pay Period commencing on or after 1 January 2023; a percentage increase consistent with the Wage Price Index (WPI) percentage increase of March 2022. - (iii) From the First Full Pay period commencing on or after 1 January 2024: a per centage increase consistent with the Wage Price Index (WPI) per centage increase of March 2023
+- 15.1 The wage rates applicable from the commencement of this Agreement are set out in Part B, Table 1 of this Agreement. - 15.2 Subject to this clause, the wage rates at Part B Table 1 Weekly Wage Rates (Table 1) for the classifications listed in Table 1, will be subject to the following wage increases: - (a) From the first full pay period commencing on or after 1 January 2023, a percentage increase consistent with the Wage Price Index (WPI) percentage increase of March 2022. - (b) From the first full pay period commencing on or after 1 January 2024, a percentage increase consistent with the Wage Price Index (WPI) percentage increase of March 2023. - (c) From the first full pay period commencing on or after 1 January 2025, a percentage increase consistent with the Wage Price Index (WPI) percentage increase of March 2024, plus an additional 0.5%.

-- (iv) From the First Full Pay period commencing on or after 1 January 2025: a per centage increase consistent with the Wage Price Index (WPI) per centage increase of March 2024, plus an additional 0.5%. - (v) To avoid any doubt, there will be no reduction in Wage Rates should the reported WPI decrease. - The March Quarter index.
-ABS Quarterly Wage Price Index Cat.6345 Table 5b (Private and Public; Transport, postal and warehousing) - 15.2 Wages shall be paid fortnightly by Electronic Fund Transfer into their nominated bank account(s). - 15.3 KDNB provides automatic payroll deductions from wages and transfers those monies to a range of financial institutions, health funds and insurers upon written authorisation from Employees.
-This service is provided free of cost to the Employee and KDNB agrees to continue to provide this service for the duration of this Agreement.
+(d) To avoid any doubt, there will be no reduction in Wage Rates should the reported WPI decrease.

+The March Quarter index.
+ABS Quarterly Wage Price Index Cat.6345 Table 5b (Private and Public; Transport, postal and warehousing)

+- 15.3 Wages shall be paid fortnightly by Electronic Fund Transfer into their nominated bank account(s). - 15.4 TJHB provides automatic payroll deductions from wages and transfers those monies to a range of financial institutions, health funds and insurers upon written authorisation from Employees.
+This service is provided free of cost to the Employee and TJHB agrees to continue to provide this service for the duration of this Agreement.